itsrayito/optimus-crime/PROPOSAL.md

 # APIs
 - Google Fonts
--
+- Federal Bureau of Investigation Crime Data Explorer

 # MVP (Minimum Viable Product)
 - Blog style application where users can create an account
 - The user will be able to comment on other posts
-- This application will be about true crime stories
+- This application will be about real crime events
+-

 # Stretch Goals
 - The user will be able to upload photos.